School Council

 “A school council can provide a meaningful way in which pupils can voice their opinions and have their views taken into account in decisions which impact upon them.”

 Here at Kessingland Church of England Primary Academy, pupils are given the chance to gain valuable life skills by taking part in a whole range of volunteering schemes.
-The school has an active school council and election of our school councillors, provided pupils with first-hand experience of the democratic process.
+The school has an active School Council and election of our school councillors, provided pupils with first-hand experience of the democratic process.

 This year the School Council have been involved in the following:

-What our School Council members say?
+What our School Council Representatives say.

 School Council Member